elibiz443/frontview/README.md

     $ rails s

 Access you web in: localhost:3000

+Optional:
+1. Remove the line '*= require_tree .' from 'assets/stylesheets/application.css'
+2. Remove the line 'require("turbolinks").start()' from 'javascript/packs/application.js'
+3. Comment out (gem 'turbolinks', '~> 5') in the gemfile

+Reasons for the above optional procedures:

+The first option allows for the individual inclusion of each css file in the 'application.html.erb' file.
+The second and third options disable turbolinks.
+Rails core team has chose to enable it by default.
+Unfortunately there are some subtle edge cases and scenarios in which Turbolinks will not work as expected, and for these reasons we don't think it's a great default.

 This gem is suitable for a new project.
 It helps to kickstart everything very fast.
 If everything runs perfectly, don't forget to follow on twitter ========> https://twitter.com/frontview3